elasticpath/smc-upgrader/README.md

 INFO :
 INFO : Was this step successfully completed?
 INFO :   [Y/M] Mark this step as complete
-INFO :   [C] Check if this step is complete
+INFO :   [V] Verify that this step is complete
 INFO :   [N/X] Exit
 INFO :
 ```